Sandeepbeth/Udacity_MLND_Capstone_Project/README.md

 # Udacity_MLND_Capstone_Project
-Data files are too large to be submitted, but are available at https://www.kaggle.com/c/plant-seedlings-classification/data
+Data files are images and are too large to be uploaded to repo, but are available at https://www.kaggle.com/c/plant-seedlings-classification/data